Organizational Excellence

 • Review current training course offerings and identify/develop courses for each employment level – ongoing.

-• Review programs annually for effectiveness and update as needed – December 2023 and ongoin
+• Review programs annually for effectiveness and update as needed –

 Coordination and partnership update

-Intersection with Racial Equity and Social Justice (RESJ) Goal 1 – Objective 2 – Invest in an ongoing and continually developing racial equity learning program, including understanding the distinction between institutional, structural, interpersonal, and individual racism for County leadership and staff by end of 2021.
-Intersection with RESJ Goal 2 – Objective 1 – Identify opportunities to enhance recruitment, hiring, employee development, and promotional processes to reflect the value of having the perspectives of people of color represented at all levels in the County workforce.
+2. Intersection with RESJ Goal 2, Objective 1 – Identify opportunities to enhance recruitment, hiring, employee development, and promotional processes to reflect the value of having the perspectives of people of color represented at all levels in the County workforce.
 Partnerships with cities – Re-establish the opportunity for cities to access County training programs on a fee basis.

 Community, equity, and climate update

-HR consults with the Office of Equity to ensure we apply an equity lens throughout the process of developing programs and Racial Equity trainings, including descriptions and measures of competencies.
+• HR consults with the Office of Equity to ensure we apply an equity lens throughout the process of developing programs and Racial Equity trainings, including descriptions and measures of competencies.

-In addition to in-person training, HR Workforce Development offers on-line training (both virtual and web-based), which reduces employee travel and Greenhouse Gas Emissions in support of the County’s climate objectives.
+• In addition to in-person training, HR Workforce Development offers on-line training (both virtual and web-based), which reduces employee travel and greenhouse gas emissions in support of the County’s climate objectives.

 An additional $25,000 in one-time funding was approved in FY23/24 to apply an Equity Lens to enhance County Training Programs.
-We project the full amount to be expended over FY23/24 and FY24/25.
+FY 23/24 expenditures were $21,800.
+The remaining amount of $3,200 is to be expended during FY24/25.